|Tel||+44 (0)1865 737916|

 - UK EQUATOR Centre Fellow

-In 2013, Michael moved to the Nuffield Department of Obstetrics and Gynaecology (NDOG) to work as a postdoctoral research assistant with the INTERGROWTH-21st project.
+In 2013, I moved to the Nuffield Department of Obstetrics and Gynaecology (University of Oxford) to work as a postdoctoral research assistant in the INTERGROWTH-21st project.

-Michael joined the Centre for Statistics in Medicine (CSM) in May 2014 to work as a medical statistican within the Oxford Clinical Trials Research Unit (OCTRU).
-His current work is mainly focused on Randomised Clinical Trials of non-pharmacological interventions.
+I joined the Centre for Statistics in Medicine (CSM) in May 2014 to work as a medical statistician within the Oxford Clinical Trials Research Unit (OCTRU).
+My current work is mainly focused on prognostic models and methodological research; more specifically assessing and proposing strategies to improve medical research quality, integrity and transparency.

 Schlüssel MM. et al, (2008), Clin Nutr, 27, 601 - 607